sgago/algomon/readme.md

 - Unknown or wrong sender/receiver of data (certificates)
 - Accidental or malicious changes to data (message auth code via SHA or similar)

-Transport layer security (TLS) swoops in, runs on top of TCP, and provides encyption, authentication, and data integrity.
+Transport layer security (TLS) swoops in, runs on top of TCP, and provides encryption, authentication, and data integrity.

-#### Encyption
+#### Encryption
 Encryption means that the data are obfuscated and can only be read by the receivers.
-When TLS starts, the server and client swap public keys for asymetric encryption.
+When TLS starts, the server and client swap public keys for asymmetric encryption.
 There's a really great blog on the subject [here](https://blog.cloudflare.com/a-relatively-easy-to-understand-primer-on-elliptic-curve-cryptography/).
-Once the keys are sent, both sender and receiver use symetric encryption which is faster and cheaper to minimize overhead.
+Once the keys are sent, both sender and receiver use symmetric encryption which is faster and cheaper to minimize overhead.
 Note that
 - The shared keys are regenerated periodically to maintain safety.
-- Bascially all traffic should use encryption due to modern CPUs having cryptographic instructions.
+- Basically, all traffic should use encryption due to modern CPUs having cryptographic instructions.

 Note that the TCP handshake runs first, then followed by the TLS handshake.
 QUIC aims to speed this along some.
 ![](./diagrams/out/Tcp-vs-quic-handshake.svg)